object-logics/citadelle/README_advanced.txt

    of their own.
 No starting spaces, nothing after it."
 In particular, it is not advised to put these tags in a single line:
 \isatagafp ... \endisatagafp % wrong
-otherwise as side effects some parts occuring after these tags may be skipped.
+otherwise as side effects some parts occurring after these tags may be skipped.
 The recommanded solution is to always write each tag in a separate line:
 \isatagafp